-While we are prioritising properties where children live, our goal is to inspect all of our properties around New Zealand and make any necessary safety improvements.
+While we are prioritising properties where children live, our goal is to inspect all of our homes around New Zealand and make any necessary safety improvements.

 Our design guidelines consider driveway safety

-We have also developed design guidelines to ensure driveway safety is taken into consideration when we are building or redeveloping a property.
+We have design guidelines to ensure driveway safety is taken care of when we build homes.
 These guidelines include:

 - providing a fenced play area for children that is separated from the driveway